alterNERDtive/VaultHunters-tweaks/README.md

 * Lowered the maximum amount of an item you might need across the board.

+### Snapshot Modifiers

+(Beginner’s Grace, Casual mode, Afterlife, Phoenix)

+* Removed gear durability damage penalty.
+I wish there was a way to bring “old” casual back, but there is not.

 ### Sophisticated Backpacks

 * Re-enabled Jukebox Upgrade.
 Because why the fuck is that even disabled in the